popzxc/solx_demo/README.md

 # `solx` Compiler Demo

-[`solx`](https://solx.zksync.io/) is a new optimizing compiler for EVM, developed by [Matter Labs](https://matter-labs.io/).
+[`solx`](https://solx.zksync.io/) is a new optimizing compiler for the EVM, developed by [Matter Labs](https://matter-labs.io/).

-This repository contains a playground to test `solx` capabilities.
+This repository contains a playground for testing `solx` capabilities.

 > [!WARNING]
-> `solx` is in alpha state and not suitable for production use.
+> `solx` v0.1.0 is still in beta.
+It has already passed [all tests in these projects](https://github.com/matter-labs/solx/actions/runs/16133619145/attempts/1#summary-45527824432), but it should be used in production with care and good test coverage.

 ## Installing